-Southwest Florida's Electrical Grid Will Need a 'Wholesale Rebuild'
+More Than 10 Million People Lost Power in Florida

 That task will begin very soon.
 The company plans to have 16,000 people, including thousands from other utilities, working out on the lines.

-The restoration of power to western Florida will be a test of the resilience of Florida Light and Power’s vaunted smart grid infrastructure.
+The restoration of power to western Florida will be a test of the resilience of Florida Light and Power’s vaunted smart-grid infrastructure.
 The utility says it has invested over $3 billion in making its grid “stronger, smarter, and more storm-resilient.”

-It was standing with FPL’s CEO that President Obama announced $3.4 billion in smart grid grants through the Department of Energy as part of the stimulus package, and when the utility finished its smart grid installation in 2013, it was lauded as smart grid technology’s coming-of-age moment.
+It was standing with FPL’s CEO that President Obama announced $3.4 billion in smart-grid grants through the Department of Energy as part of the stimulus package, and when the utility finished its smart-grid installation in 2013, it was lauded as smart-grid technology’s coming-of-age moment.

-All the investment appeared to pay off last year during hurricanes Hermine and Matthew.
-All the fancy new gear prevented some outages and helped the utility get things back running quickly.The Edison Electric Institute, a utility industry trade group, gave FPL two awards earlier this year for "Emergency Recovery" and "Emergency Assistance" because of its performance during the 2016 hurricanes.

 In other words, FPL’s grid was about the best the country could have brought to the table.
 And now, apparently, Irma has laid waste to at least a large chunk of that system.